VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-getting-started.rst

 Setting up your project
 -----------------------

 The Virgil SDK is provided as a package named **Virgil.SDK**.
 The package is distributed via NuGet package management system.
-Select the package to :download:`download <https://www.nuget.org/packages/Virgil.SDK/>`

 Target frameworks
 ~~~~~~~~~~~~~~~~~